yogesh2209/UserDefault-Slider/README.md

 # UserDefault-Slider
 Mini project which clears concept of using User defaults (Persistent storage) + use of Sliders with UIColor

-# Written in Swift 4
+# Written in Swift 4 - Xcode 9

 Concepts to be cleared by this mini project :-